zhijieshi/md5collgen/README.md

 A make file is added to make it easy to compile on Linux.

-It has been tested on Ubuntu 20.04.
+It has been tested on Ubuntu 20.04. `boost` version is 1.71.0.0ubuntu2.

 To compile, we need C++ compiler and boost.